Everything you need to know before you go

 Is Morocco safe?

 The latest travel advice for Morocco is to be cautious, as there is ‘a threat from terrorism’, (as there is in most countries in the world right now).
 Protective security measures are in place on most sites popular with tourists.
-Our venue is located 35 minutes outside of the medina, away from the main road and we have security on site.
+Our venue in Marrakech is located 35 minutes outside of the medina, away from the main road and we have security on site.
 If at any point, more security measures would be necessary, the owner will act immediately, no doubt about that.
 I trust that we are not any less safe in Morocco than anywhere else in the world at this point.